felipemm-santos/fintech/readme-en.md

 # 💰 Fintech – Personal Finance Organizer

+This repository contains the **Fintech** project, developed as part of the **Analysis and Systems Development** course at **FIAP University**.
-This repository contains the development of **Fintech**, a university project whose objective is to build a **web application to help people organize and plan their finances**.
+The goal of the project is to build an application that helps people **organize and plan their personal finances**, while progressively applying concepts of **web development, object-oriented programming (OOP), and software engineering**.
-The project is developed in multiple phases, each focusing on different technologies and concepts.

 ---

+## 🚀 Project Goal
+The main objective is to create a financial planning application, evolving in **phases** that align with the course curriculum.

+---

-## 📂 Project Structure
+## 📂 Project Phases

-- **fase1-simple-page/**
+### 🔹 Phase 1 – Basic Front-end Page
   - A simple webpage built using **HTML, CSS, and Bootstrap**.
   - 🎯 Objective: learn the basics of front-end development and understand how to use the **Bootstrap framework**.

-- **fase2-java-classes/**
+### 🔹 Phase 2 – Core Classes in Java
-  - Core Java classes that will support the application.
+  - Create the main classes required for the application.
-  - 🎯 Objective: practice the fundamentals of **Object-Oriented Programming (OOP)** and get familiar with **IntelliJ IDEA** as an IDE.

-(Future phases will expand functionality and integrate these parts into a complete application.)
+  - Methods not fully implemented yet – only `System.out.println()` statements explaining what they should do.
+  - **Objective:** apply fundamentals of **OOP** (classes, attributes, and methods).

+### 🔹 Phase 3 – Class Implementation
+- Implement all methods of the classes created in phase 2.
+- Add a `Test` class with a `main()` method to instantiate objects and test functionalities.
+- **Objective:** practice **encapsulation, constructors, polymorphism, and class relationships**.

+*(Future phases will be added as the course progresses.)*

 ---